emilyselwood/blog/content/post/spark_and_mpc.md

 # Setup

 First we need to go and get the data files.
 These are reasonably big.
-On the minor planets center [data page](http://www.minorplanetcenter.net/data) there is a link to the `mpcorb_extended.json.gz` file.
+On the minor planet center [data page](http://www.minorplanetcenter.net/data) there is a link to the `mpcorb_extended.json.gz` file.
 Download this.
 This might take a while.
 So feel free to get started with the next bit.

 I use [intelliJ](https://www.jetbrains.com/idea/).
 So create a new [gradle](https://gradle.org/) project.
 There is no particular reason I chose Gradle over SBT or maven only I have more experience with it.
 The basics of the project setup are easy enough.
 First add a few bits to mark the project as a scala project and create variables for versions of things.
 This will save repeating your self if you need to change them in the future.
 The versions I used were simply the latest version of spark and its matching scala version when I did this.
 Open up the build.gradle file.